wso2/docs-is/en/docs/learn/configuring-a-read-only-ldap-user-store.md

 ## Properties used in Read-only LDAP userstore manager

-Any of  the following properties can be configured by adding them as follows to `<IS-HOME>/repository/conf/deployment.toml`.
+Any of  the following properties can be configured for the `PRIMARY` user store by adding them as follows to `<IS-HOME>/repository/conf/deployment.toml`.

 ``` toml
 [user_store.properties]